elertan/abracadabra-money-wmemo-mim-checker/README.md

 Does not use your Metamask account, instead it creates a dummy one.

-I am not liable for anything if you choose to use this project.
+I am not liable for any damages caused if you choose to use this project.

 In case you want to thank me: 0x69DC33F0F9a7545Dd5B40647bFd674b8c9BF2Bc6